urslimshady/Python-REST-FLASK/README.md

 - DELETE /api/notes/{id}: Delete a note by ID.

 ## Database
 This project uses SQLite as the database system.
-You can find the database file at db.sqlite.
+You can find the database file at people.db.
 You can customize the database settings in the config.py file.

 ## Configuration
 You can configure the API by modifying the settings in the config.py file.
 You may need to set database URLs, secret keys, and other environment-specific configurations.